Hines94/BabylonBurst/README.md

                 WASM_INTERFACE - compiled with Emscripten for Embind (to make Typescript hooks into WASM - see Examples)
 - Register systems to update by including "Engine/GameLoop/CommonGameLoop.h" and using REGISTER_MIDDLE_SYSTEM_UPDATE (START/MIDDLE/END)
 - Register messages from players (clients) by REGISTER_PLAYER_MESSAGE(id for message, function to process)
-- TODO: Send messages to Engine
+- TODO: Custom messages to players from Server

+Extend Code Typescript:
+- Required: Main.ts in TsSource with export function UpdateTick(ecosystem:GameEcosystem)
-- TODO: Custom messages to players
+- Send messages to Server - if(serverConnection) { serverConnection.SendMessageToServer() }

+Future ideas:
 - TODO: Future iterations include tools for login & account management on AWS & integrate directly into Engine
 - TODO: Future iterations include tools for deployment to AWS
 - TODO: Include Blender tool for uploading models in an easy to use format